kirkserverhl/gruvbox/README.md

 At the login screen, switch to the Hyprland profile and log in with the username and password you created.

-Open a terminal with Win + Q
+Open a terminal with 'Win + Q'

 Launch Firefox with command ‘firefox’